ArthurYangCN/cse15l-lab-reports/index.md

 # `cat` command:
 ![Image](cat1.png)
 Working Directory: `/workspaces/cse15l-lab-reports`
-`cat` with no arguments.
-Nothing behind the command.
+`cat` with no arguments: (Nothing behind the command)
 Output: Waits for input.
+This is not an error.
+It enters a mode where it waits for input from the standard input
 ![Image](cat2.png)
 Working Directory: `/workspaces/cse15l-lab-reports`
-`ls` with Directory Path:
+`cat` with Directory Path:
-Output: Error, the argument is a directory, not a file.
+Output: Error.
+This is because the argument is a directory, not a file. `cat` can take the file as the argument.

 Working Directory: `/workspaces/cse15l-lab-reports`
-`ls` with File Path:
+`cat` with File Path:
 Output: Contents of the file.
-Error, if the file doesn't exist.
+This can shows Error, if the file doesn't exist in that path.